-The agreement provides for visa-free travel for the citizens of the European Union and for the citizens of Antigua and Barbuda when travelling to the other Contracting Party for a maximum period of 90 days in any 180-day period (instead of a maximum period of three months during a six months period following the date of first entry).
-The new definition is applied throughout the agreement between the European Union and Antigua and Barbuda on the short-stay visa waiver.
+The Agreement provides for visa-free travel for the citizens of the European Union holding a valid diplomatic, service or official passport and for the citizens of Brazil holding a valid diplomatic, service or official passport when travelling to the other Contracting Party for a maximum period of 90 days in any 180-day period (instead of a maximum period of three months during a six months period following the date of first entry).
+The new definition is applied throughout the Agreement.

 b.
-Final provision - suspension of the agreement (Article 8(4))
+Final provision - suspension of the Agreement (Article 8(4))

-The agreement modifies the last sentence of Article 8(4) as follows: "A Contracting Party that has suspended the application of this Agreement shall immediately inform the other Contracting Party should the reasons for that suspension cease to exist and shall lift that suspension."
-By adding the words 'and shall lift that suspension' to the current text, the amended agreement clarifies that a suspension of the visa waiver shall actually be lifted if the reasons that led to the suspension disappear.
-On this point, the amendment aligns the wording of the visa waiver agreement with Antigua and Barbuda with that of all other visa waiver agreements signed by the Union in 2015 and 2016.
+The Agreement modifies the last sentence of Article 8(4) as follows: "A Contracting Party that has suspended the application of this Agreement shall immediately inform the other Contracting Party should the reasons for that suspension cease to exist and shall lift that suspension."
+By adding the words 'and shall lift that suspension' to the current text, the Agreement clarifies that a suspension of the visa waiver shall actually be lifted if the reasons that led to the suspension disappear.
+On this point, the amendment aligns the wording of the agreement with the Federative Republic of Brazil on short-stay visa waiver for holders of diplomatic, service or official passports with that of all other visa waiver agreements signed by the Union in 2015 and 2016.
 On 14 June 2016, the Visa Working Party was consulted on this amendment and no Member State raised any objections.